 Actions and clarifications

 We advise all institutions/providers delivering study programmes (including traineeships) to 16 to 18 year olds to assess themselves against the patterns we have reviewed to ensure the study programmes they are delivering are in line with study programme guidance.

-We also advise that institutions/providers use the explanations we have prepared as they contain clarifications to the funding guidance and (for information) some of the future changes that have been agreed for the academic year 2019 to 2020.
+We also advise that institutions/providers use the explanations we have prepared as they contain clarifications to the funding guidance and (for information) some of the future changes that have been agreed for future academic years.
 Institutions/providers must ensure they fully understand both the current study programme guidance and the current funding guidance and to conduct a thorough check of data returns to minimise the number of common errors.